AI in College Admissions Research: 4 Major Studies

 The honest list of open questions is long.

 - No peer-reviewed graduate-school data.
 Everything published is undergraduate Common App essays from one engineering school.
-AMCAS, CASPA, and law-school personal statements have not been studied at this scale.
 Our grad-school AI policy work surfaces what schools say; the effect of AI on grad admissions remains unmeasured.

 - No real-world iterative-prompting study.
 Paper 1's one-shot prompts are not how students use ChatGPT in practice.
-We need essays where students drafted, pasted, edited, regenerated, and submitted — and need to know how detectable that workflow is.
+We need essays where students drafted, pasted, edited, regenerated, and submitted.

 - No admissions-officer behavioral study at scale.
-Foundry10's vignettes used a national online sample, not actual admissions readers reading actual files with full application context.
+Foundry10's vignettes used a national online sample, not admissions readers reading complete files in context.

 - No causal estimate of the AI effect.
 Until a study can rule out confounds — test-optional, SFFA, application-volume changes — every "ChatGPT did X" claim is correlation.

 - No longitudinal applicant cohort.
-We have no data on what happens to admitted students who used AI heavily — performance, retention, or graduation outcomes.
+We have no data on what happens to admitted students who used AI heavily.

 None of these studies are individual-applicant prescriptions, but four observations are well-supported enough to act on: